cosmos/cosmos-sdk/docs/docs/core/08-events.md

 ## Default Events

-There is a few events that are automatically emitted for all messages, directly from `baseapp`.
+There are a few events that are automatically emitted for all messages, directly from `baseapp`.

 * `message.action`: The name of the message type.
 * `message.sender`: The address of the message signer.